|Release Date:||December 2, 2013|

 10. Silent Night

 Leona is getting into the festive spirit with her new release Christmas, With Love which contains a mixture of original tracks and festive classics.
 Ahead of the album’s release Leona teased that it would have a Motown feel and told fans to expect some surprises.
-Opening with O Holy Night, fans are reminded of why they fell in love with Leona in the first place.
+Songs such as O Holy Night, remind fans why they fell in love with Leona in the first place.
 Her beautiful and powerful voice takes centre-stage and she sounds simply fantastic.

 Surprisingly most of Christmas, With Love is uptempo with only a handful of ballads in sight.
 The uptempo Christmas (Baby Please Come Home) is a good fit for Leona although her version isn’t quite as good as Mariah’s from back in the 90s, whilst against the odds I Wish It Could Be Christmas Everyday actually works well for her voice.
 White Christmas is a little bit too busy for our tastes and is the one moment on the record we could have done without.